ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Microsoft Intune provides three separate experience in enrolling the iOS devices into the Agencies Azure Active directory.
 The enrolment experiences are:

-* Device Enrolment Program (DEP) – Device Enrolment Program is a managed device enrolment process.
+* Automated device enrollment (ADE) (formerly Device Enrolment Program (DEP)) – Device Enrolment Program is a managed device enrolment process.
 The devices serial number is registered with Apple Business Manager allows Intune to bypass Assisted Setup by preconfigure device settings.
 The user's account will be assigned to the device.
 The device will be marked as a Supervised device.
 * Device Enrolment Manager (DEM) – Device Enrolment Manager assigns a single Azure Active Directory account as the owner of the device.
 The end users cannot administer or purchase any apps on the device
 * User Enrolment – User enrolment process requires users set up the iOS device and manually install Company Portal to register the device as Intune enrolled device.
 The device will be marked as a BYOD device